funilrys/pornhosts/CONTRIBUTING.md

 1. You can add new super high speed bash code, optimising existing, rewrite for broader support of bash environments across OS's
-1. You can add domains to either the hosts.list in the source folder.
+1. You can add domains to either the hosts.txt in the source folder. or for snuff in snuff.txt
 1. You don't have to locate the right line/order to add you contribution, the CI/CD will do the sorting.